 Probation | Disqualification | Discontinuation | Appeal | Reinstatement | Readmission

 Students are strongly advised to review University Policy S16-16 for more information.

 Graduate students enrolled in a degree, credential or advanced certificate program are subject to academic probation if their SJSU cumulative GPA falls below 3.0 (grade of “B” on a 4.0-point scale) in all units attempted subsequent to matriculation in either conditionally classified or classified status.
 Lower division courses (numbered 01-99) are listed on the transcript but cannot be used for graduate degree credit nor are they included in the GPA computation.
-Courses taken through SJSU Open University before matriculation will also be listed on the transcript and may, with advisor consent on the candidacy form, be used toward the graduate degree if adhering to the transfer course limitation and residency requirement.
+Courses taken through SJSU Open University before matriculation will also be listed on the transcript and may, with program coordinator consent on the candidacy form, be used toward the graduate degree if adhering to the transfer course limitation and residency requirement.
 Such courses will be figured into the GPA for advancement to candidacy and for the candidacy GPA computation at the completion of the program.
 All SJSU Open University course grades will be included in the SJSU Cumulative GPA, which is used to determine academic standing for degree conferral.
 However, courses transferred into the graduate program from other institutions or from the SJSU undergraduate career will not count in the cumulative GPA computation.

 At the completion of the degree program, should the SJSU cumulative GPA fall below 3.0 at the same time that the candidacy GPA is above 3.0, the student’s academic standing will reflect the former only.
 In this unusual circumstance, the student or program must make the Associate Dean of Graduate Studies aware of this discrepancy.